Partners in the Amputation Prevention Alliance include Podimetrics and AbbottRead more...

 "Julie Yoo will bring more than 15 years of expertise in delivering on the promise of health care technology innovation.
 Julie is a digital health care entrepreneur and her experience developing Kyruus, a business designed to transform data collection and delivery for hospitals, will be invaluable to Ribbon going forward.
 We’re honored to be her first investment as a General Partner at a16z," Maslak said.

 Ribbon Health provides its customers, which currently include Oak Street Health and Well, with an API layer that can be integrated into any healthcare organization’s workflow and UX.
-That then API layer continuously then improves the accuracy of the platform’s data.
+That API layer then continuously improves the accuracy of the platform’s data.
 Ribbon provides it customers to access to data via a single platform.

 "For health plans, Ribbon delivers comprehensive data that enables them to design up-to-date insurance networks and provider directories.
 And for providers, Ribbon can deliver the insights needed to ensure they refer patients to high-quality, cost-effective providers," explained Maslak.